Getting started with LearnPack as a creator

 Start your first tutorial

-Follow these steps to create a tutorial project.1
+Follow these steps to create a tutorial project.Initialize the project

 In an empty folder, run: